chrisl8/Witchazzan/README.md

 2. A Node.js JavaScript server.

 Both parts are required for the game to function.
 Both parts are contained together in this repository.

+# Source

+The primary repository for this code is at [https://codeberg.org/Chris10/Witchazzan](https://codeberg.org/Chris10/Witchazzan)

+Other copies, on other git hosting services, exist for convenience and exposure only.

+Please file any Issues and Pull Requests at the [Codeberg](https://codeberg.org/Chris10/Witchazzan) location, regardless of where you are finding this code.

 ## Goals